KATBlackCoder/LudoLingua/README.md

 - **Frontend**: Nuxt 4 SPA with Nuxt UI components and TypeScript
 - **Backend**: Rust with Tauri for desktop functionality
-- **AI Providers**: Ollama, OpenAI, Groq, OpenRouter
+- **AI Providers**: Ollama, RunPod
 - **Database**: SQLite for glossary and translation persistence
 - **Styling**: Tailwind CSS with Nuxt UI design system

 ### LLM Requirements

-You need an Ollama endpoint to translate.
+You need an AI provider endpoint to translate.
 Either:
 - Install Ollama locally and use `http://localhost:11434` ([ollama.com](https://ollama.com/))
+- Use RunPod with your API key
 - Point to a remote Ollama-compatible URL

 Configure it under **Settings**.